The future of journalism in northeast Wisconsin lies at the intersection of newspapers, big tech, universities and football

 “When we bought The Press Times in 2017, the newspaper had 2,300 subscribers,” he said.
 “We invested in local news coverage, sports, and arts and entertainment, and today we are just under 10,000 and growing every week.”

-Last year, Wood approached the Green Bay Packers football organization and Nikolai Bank, seeking additional grant funding for more interns.
+Last year, Wood approached the Green Bay Packers football organization and Nicolet Bank, seeking additional grant funding for more interns.

 St. Norbert College came on board and provided three interns to join the six from UW Green Bay for the spring semester this year.